Jitender-yaduvanshi/pinch/README.md

 4. **Display/Export JSON**
    - Show the JSON data on the screen and offer an option to export it.

-## Evaluation Criteria

-- How well the app integrates with the camera and gallery.
-- The effectiveness of the OCR in extracting text.
-- The accuracy and organization of the JSON data.
-- The overall quality of the code and documentation.

 ## Packages Used

 - `image_picker`: To select images from the gallery or take new ones.